cykvta/HardcoreMP/README.md

 ## Usage

-1. Start the server and ensure the lobby world (`world`) is active.
+1. Start the server and ensure the lobby world is active.
 2. Players can join the shared hardcore experience in the new generated world.
 3. If a player dies, the current world will be deleted, and a new world will be generated automatically.